|Movies based on comics are nothing new, as proven by this 1940 adaptation of Al Capp's Li'l Abner.|

 Daisy's Cousin Delightful (Seward) visits Dogpatch and says she'll teach Daisy some of her romantic "techniques," but ends up trying to seduce Abner herself.
 Luckily, Abner's utter stupidity drives her away.
 Abner then gets a case of indigestion from eating a truly disgusting sandwich and goes in search of a medical professional named Dr. Barber.
 What he finds, though, is an actual hair-cutting barber (Catlett) who jokingly diagnoses him with "scrombosis" and tells him he has only 24 hours to live.

 Abner takes this very literally.
 He agrees to marry Daisy Mae at noon the next day, knowing he'll be dead before the ceremony.
 Thinking of his family's future, Abner also goes to the rival community of Skunk Holler to capture an ornery outlaw called Earthquake McGoon (Post) and collect the $25 reward.
 But the folks of Skunk Holler almost lynch him in the process, and he needs the help of a sexy brunette named Wendy Wilecat (Sutton) to escape.
 He agrees to marry Wendy the next day, too, still figuring he's got mere hours to live.
 Abner wakes up the next day and realizes that he isn't dead and is still engaged to two women!
 Wendy and Daisy both claim the young bachelor, so the town's mayor (Conklin) declares that the dispute will be settled on Sadie Hawkins Day, an annual event in Dogpatch during which the women of the town can marry any bachelors they can catch.
-It all culminates in a chaotic cross-town race which plays out a lot like the running of the bulls in Pamplona.
+It all culminates in a chaotic cross-town race that plays out a lot like the running of the bulls in Pamplona.

 |Daisy Mae, the Shmoo, and Abner|